purescript-isomers/purescript-isomers/README.md

 ## Credits

 The core pieces of `Isomers.Request.Duplex` were copied from `routing-duplex` library by @natefaubion.
 I wasn't able to extend its recursive AST and this change was [too invasive](https://github.com/natefaubion/purescript-routing-duplex/issues/19) to be included in the original lib.

+--

+[1] We have different encodings on the client than on the server of `HTTPRequest` and `HTTPResponse`.
+Additionally parsers work in an effectful monad - currently hardcoded `Aff` but should be parametrized in the future.
+We also care about portability / extensibility  of our encodings on the server side so we don't loose the power of the HTTP itself and underlining PS backend at hand.
+We want to preserve possibly to handle binary data transfers and their decoders [think `multipart` + `formidable` on `node.js` as an example], we want to allow streaming, we don't want to restricts our backend to be only `JS` etc.).